-Figure 8.
-Future performance of green roofs (D and E) in Bergen, Bodø, Hamar and Marseille; exceedance frequency for small events, major events and extreme events.
-The stochastic variability linked to the downscaled time-series is evaluated with the $5^{th}$ to $95^{th}$ percentiles.
-Observed represents the fine-resolution observed time-series or simulation using this time-series as input; The $5^{th}$ to $95^{th}$ percentiles was estimated with a 3-year moving window.
+Figure 6.
+Performance of the downscaled time series in Bergen, Bodø, Hamar, and Marseille; exceedance frequency for small events, major events, and extreme events.
+The stochastic variability linked to the downscaled time series is evaluated with the 5th to 95th percentiles.
+Observed represents the fine-resolution observed time series or simulation using this time series as input.
+The 5th to 95th percentiles were estimated with a 3-year moving window.
 Due to log axis, occurrences lower than $10^0$ are not visible.